-REVIEW: Norway’s fjords are so majestic and serene that when you see them, you know you’re witnessing some of Mother Nature’s best work.
+REVIEW & VIDEO: Norwegian Jade gets a makeover.
+Norway’s fjords are so majestic and serene that when you see them from Norwegian Jade, you know you’re witnessing some of Mother Nature’s best work.
 There’s something magical about these towering curtains of green velvet, capped with snow, and lined with tinsel-like waterfalls that leave you speechless.
-The silence and solitude as you slip through the emerald green water makes you think you should only ever whisper (story continues below)
+The silence and solitude as you slip through the emerald green water makes you think you should only ever whisper (story continues below gallery)

 Taking a cruise to the fjords is the best way to see this region because you get close to their rugged beauty on each side of the ship.
 Not only is the lush greenery soothing to your soul, but the way the ship slides slowly through ribbon-like clouds that you think you can touch, gives the whole experience an eerie, ethereal feel.